Check out these lesser known parks in Brooklyn

 Fort Greene Park

 The most well-known spot on our list, Fort Greene Park opened in 1847 and is considered Brooklyn’s first designated park area.
 It’s full of history rounded out with distinguished names like Walt Whitman, Nathaniel Greene, and William Howard Taft among others.
 You can do just about anything here.
-There are tennis courts, a basketball court, playgrounds, and plenty of green hills to sprawl out a picnic blanket.
+There are tennis courts, a basketball court, playgrounds, and plenty of green hills to sprawl out.
 And be sure to check out the Prison Ships Martyrs’ Monument, which marks the site where more than 11,500 men and women were buried in a tomb near the Brooklyn Navy Yard.